Enuma Okoro is a writer, speaker, communications consultant and an award-winning author of four books on the call and challenge to the spiritual life.

 Her first book, The Reluctant Pilgrim: A Moody Somewhat Self-Indulgent Introvert’s Search for Spiritual Community, was recognized by USA Book News as a 2010 Best Books Award-Winning Finalist in “Religion-Christianity.”

 In 2011, Reluctant Pilgrim received the 2011 National Indie Excellent Book Awards Winning Finalist in “Spirituality and African-American Non-Fiction”

 Her second book is co-authored with Shane Claiborne and Jonathan Wilson-Hartgrove (December 2010): Common Prayer: Liturgy for Ordinary Radicals, Zondervan Publishers.

-Enuma recently released her third book, Silence, to much acclaim in September, 2012.
+Enuma released her third book, Silence, to much acclaim in September, 2012.

-Enuma’s fourth book, Talking Taboo, will be released in October, 2013.
+Enuma’s fourth book, Talking Taboo, was just released in October, 2013.

 Enuma’s poetry is featured in At the Still Point: A Literary Guide to Prayer in Ordinary Time compiled by Sarah Arthur (Paraclete Press, 2011)

 In addition to publishing books and speaking, Enuma is a regular contributing writer to online magazines and print resources.

 She is a regular guest contributor to The Washington Post.